 Creating closed captions files is a technical process that might be challenging for some content providers.
 We recommend engaging a 3rd party service to assist in the creation of high-quality captions files.
 The following is a sampling of providers that can assist you with video captions.
 Amazon isn’t affiliated with, nor endorses any specific provider.

-Amazon Video accepts a variety of caption formats.
+Prime Video accepts a variety of caption formats.
 Please review the information in the help topic to help you create acceptable captions files.

 We recommend that you submit pop-on captions (captions that appear one to three lines at a time).
 If you provide roll-up captions, we must convert them to pop-on, which adds opportunity for error.